Theodora Raftis is a coloratura soprano from Cyprus, based in Vienna.

 Some of the opera roles she has portrayed include Ermione (Oreste), Tonina (Prima la musica e poi le parole), Mademoiselle Silberklang (Der Schauspieldirektor), Ilia (Idomeneo), Despina (Così fan tutte), Susanna (Le Nozze di Figaro), Servilia (La Clemenza di Tito), Olympia (Les Contes d’Hoffmann), Blanche de la Force (Dialogues des Carmélites) and Greta Fiorentino (Street Scene).

-Whereas some of her concert engagements include the title role of Händel’s Theodora, Bach’s Mass in B Minor (BWV 232), Bach’s St. Matthew Passion (BWV 244), Bach’s Der zufriedengestellte Aeolus (BWV 205), Britten’s Les Illuminations, Orff’s Carmina Burana, Haydn’s Die Jahreszeiten, Fauré’s Requiem and Rutter’s Magnificat.
-Her solo recital appearances include performances in Müpa (Budapest), Solti Hall (Budapest), Leighton House (London), among others.
+Whereas some of her concert engagements include the title role of Händel’s Theodora, Bach’s Mass in B Minor (BWV 232), Bach’s St. Matthew Passion (BWV 244), Bach’s Der zufriedengestellte Aeolus (BWV 205), Britten’s Les Illuminations, Orff’s Carmina Burana, Haydn’s Die Jahreszeiten, Fauré’s Requiem, Schubert’s G-Dur Messe and Mozart’s Concert Arias.

-She has participated in masterclasses with renowned artists such as Teodor Currentzis, Éva Marton, Sumi Jo, Barbara Bonney, Júlia Hamari, Felicity Lott, Michael Chance, Jenny Drivala and Marco Balderi.
+She has received vocal coachings with renowned artists Natalie Dessay, Teodor Currentzis and Michael Schade.
+She has also participated in masterclasses with Éva Marton, Sumi Jo, Barbara Bonney, Júlia Hamari, Felicity Lott, Michael Chance, Jenny Drivala and Marco Balderi.

 For more information on upcoming events, click here.